 4. Having regard to the position explained above, it is clarified that carpets and floor coverings, whether knotted, woven, tufted or others may be classified as carpets or floor coverings of that textile material (wool/ silk/ MMF etc.) which predominates by weight.

-Difficulties faced by trade, if any, may be brought to the notice of the undersigned.
+All officers of this Custom House are directed to follow the instruction contained in the Board Circular scrupulously and difficulties, if any, faced may be brought to the notice of the undersigned.